jerrylow/basictable/README.md

 ### breakpoint

-`integer` `default: 568`
+`integer` `default: null`

 Define the breakpoint (viewport's width) when the table will engage in responsive mode.
+If the `containerBreakpoint` is `null` (which is the default) the value will be 568px.

+### containerBreakpoint

+`integer` `default: null`

+Define the breakpoint of the table's container when the table will engage in responsive mode.

 ### contentWrap